knguyen64/COVID-LLMS-pages/index.md

 sample-level data offers a complementary perspective to the sequence-based embeddings used in DNABERT and DNABERT-2.

-## Literature Review
+<h2>Literature Review</h2>
     Over the course of the pandemic, the world experienced millions of cases and deaths, prompting the development of vaccines and treatments aimed at improving the conditions of COVID-19.
 In response to the evolving crisis, accurate results of COVID-19 cases had become essential for healthcare systems to effectively prevent and control the disease (Patil,